Meet the Music Makers of Western Springs Faculty

 Fritz Gross (Violin)

-Teaches private lessons on Mondays & Fridays
+Teaches private lessons on Mondays, Thursdays, Fridays

 Fritz knew from 2 years of age that he wanted to play the flute, but he ended up falling in love with the violin.
 He began at age 3, using the Suzuki method and even played at the Chicago Symphony Center at the Memorial Service for Dr. Shinichi Suzuki at the age of 11.
 He lived for a time in the Caribbean, playing in local churches and schools and teaching the Suzuki method on the island of St. Eustatius.
 While in St. Eustatius, he was sanctioned by the government of Holland to work with an island composer for a performance to be attended by the Governor.
 He came back to the States in 2003 and promptly went on a European tour, playing in Budapest, Prague, Vienna and the Czech Republic.